We Are Retired and Fight More Than Ever. I Want to Take a Break to Save Our Marriage.

 Taking a break from your marriage during a retirement-spurred rough patch could be a good idea, says Waldron.
 However, she cautions, "When couples say they want a break, they usually mean physical separation — one person moves out temporarily.
 That might provide relief in the moment, but it doesn't actually solve the problem."

-So what does a healthy break look like without actually separating?
+What does a healthy break look like without actually separating?

 "First, you need individual space and activities," Waldron insists.
-That could mean a hobby, a volunteer commitment, or a weekly meetup with friends.
+That could mean a hobby, a volunteer commitment or a weekly meetup with friends.

 "Second, rethink your physical space at home," Waldron says.
 "If you can, create separate areas where each person can retreat.
 One person gets the den, the other gets the spare bedroom or the basement."
 This gives you a previously negotiated place you can go when you need alone time.

-If you're honest about expectations and work together to create a weekly schedule that bakes in plenty of alone time, you may find that you get the break you need without one or both of you having to move out temporarily, Waldron insists.
+If you're honest about expectations and work together to create a weekly schedule that bakes in plenty of alone time, you might find that you get the break you need without one or both of you having to move out temporarily, Waldron insists.

 "A good therapist can help you navigate this transition, teach you communication skills, and figure out if there are deeper issues beyond just too much togetherness," she says.
 "Don't wait until the marriage is completely broken to get help."